witheve/rfcs/proposed/syntax.md

 ###### Add, Set, and Remove

 Add, set and remove all work similarly.
 On the left hand side of the operator you provide an object and attribute through dot notation.
-On the right hand side, you provide a value, that will either add to, set, or remove from the right hand side attribute.
+On the right hand side, you provide a value, that will either add to, set, or remove from the left hand side attribute.
 For example:

 ```
 party.burgers := total-burgers
 ```

 sets the `burgers` attribute on the `party` object to the value `total-burgers`.
 An exception to this is when the value is a tag or name.
-In either case, you don't have to specify an attribute on the right hand side.
+In either case, you don't have to specify an attribute on the left hand side.
 For example, the following adds the tag `#invited` to the `friend` object.

 ```
 friend += #invited